Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Explicit computation of motives and -polynomials for rank and

-In \cite[Conjecture 3]{Moz12}, Mozgovoy stated a conjectural explicit formula for the motivic classes of the moduli spaces of twisted Higgs bundles in $\hat{K}(\VarC)$.
+In \cite[Conjecture 3]{Moz12}, Mozgovoy stated a conjectural explicit formula for the motivic classes of the moduli spaces of twisted Higgs bundles in the completion of the Gothendieck ring of Chow motives over $\CC$ with rational coefficients $\hat{K_0}(\SC\SM_{\CC})$.
 It is obtained by explicitly solving a motivic version to the ADHM recursion formula conjectured by Chuang, Diaconescu and Pan \cite{CDP11}.
-In particular, also implies a conjectural explicit formula for corresponding $E$-polynomials.
+In particular, it also implies a conjectural explicit formula for the corresponding $E$-polynomials.
 More recently, in \cite[Theorem 1.1 and Theorem 4.6]{MG19}, Mozgovoy and O'Gorman proved an analogous formula for the number of rational points of the moduli space of twisted Higgs bundles which agrees with the predictions given by \cite[Conjecture 3]{Moz12}, up to a minor inaccuracy in one of the exponents in loc. cit. which was corrected in \cite[Theorem 1.1]{MG19}.

-Our explicit formulas for the motives of the moduli spaces of twisted Higgs bundles described in Corollary \ref{cor:K-class moduli rk2,3} can then be used to check that \cite[Conjecture 3]{Moz12} holds for motives in rank 2 and 3.
+Our explicit formulas for the motives of the moduli spaces of twisted Higgs bundles described in Corollary \ref{cor:K-class moduli rk2,3} could then be used to verify that \cite[Conjecture 3]{Moz12} holds for motives in rank 2 and 3.
 Moreover, Theorem \ref{thm:equalMotiveHodge} implies that if Mozgovoy's conjecture is true in general, then his formula also gives the motives of the moduli spaces of $\SL$-connections.
-We have developed a MATLAB code capable of handling and simplifying motivic expressions in the sub-$\lambda$-ring of $\hat{K}(\VarC)$ generated by curves.
-This has allowed us to compute explicitly the motives (as well as the corresponding $E$-polynomials and Betti numbers) given by Corollary \ref{cor:K-class moduli rk2,3} and Mozgovoy's formulas and to check that the following Conjecture holds when \begin{itemize} \item $2\le g\le 6$, \item $1\le r\le 3$, \item $d$ is coprime with $r$ and \item $2g-1\le -d_\SL \le 2g+6$ (i.e., $1\le p\le 8$ in Mozgovoy's notation, where $-d_\SL=2g-2+p$). \end{itemize}
+The first author developed a MATLAB code capable of handling and simplifying motivic expressions in the sub-$\lambda$-ring of $\hat{K_0}(\SC\SM_{\CC})$ generated by curves (see \cite{A22} for the complete description of the algorithm, the details about the computational simplification of such expressions and some explicit polynomial formulas in low rank for the motives of the moduli spaces described in this article).
+This has allowed us to compute explicitly and simplify the motivic expressions obtained in Corollary \ref{cor:K-class moduli rk2,3} and the ones obtained from Mozgovoy's formulas (as well as the corresponding $E$-polynomials and Betti numbers), allowing us to verify computationally that the following Conjecture holds when \begin{itemize} \item $2\le g\le 11$, \item $1\le r\le 3$, \item $d$ is coprime with $r$ and \item $2g-1\le -d_\SL \le 2g+18$ (i.e., $1\le p\le 20$ in Mozgovoy's notation, where $-d_\SL=2g-2+p$). \end{itemize} Here is the Conjecture.
+The corresponding notations are explained after the statement.